shangzixie/LeetCode_Java/Type Conversion.md

         sb.toString()

 stringBuilder
-    1. String to StringBuffer using append() method
+    1. String to StringBuffer using append() method or new StringBuilder(string)
     2. StringBuffer to String using toString() method
 ```